minakamoto/pcshscr2023/docs/ja/2nd.md

   // Get the corresponding menu from the menu list const storeMenus = menus.filter((menu) => menu.storeId === storeId);

-  // When there is no matching store if (!store) {
+  // When the store does not exist if (!store) {
     return (
       <div>
         <Navbar />
         <div className="m-3">
           <p>
-            該当する店舗が存在しません。お手数ですが、HOMEから再度店舗を選択してください。
+            The store does not exist, please select the store again from HOME.
           </p>
         </div>
       </div>
     );
   }

-  // When there is no matching menu if (storeMenus.length === 0) {
+  // When the menu for the store does not exist if (storeMenus.length === 0) {
     return (
       <div>
         <Navbar />
         <div className="m-3">
           <p>
-            該当する店舗のメニューが存在しません。お手数ですが、HOMEから再度店舗を選択してください。
+            The menu for that store does not exist, please select the store again from HOME.
           </p>
         </div>
       </div>